KennaCyber/TryHackMe-Notes-/Networking.md

 **First iteration of the internet was within the ARPANET project (1960s)**

--	Funded by the United States Defence Department
+-	Funded by the United States Defense Department

 -	In 1989, Tim Berners-Lee created the World Wide Web (WWW, what we use today)